Central High School (Tulsa, Oklahoma): Adah Robinson

 Adah Robinson, an art teacher at Tulsa Central for several years in the late 1910s, is credited with the design of the Boston Avenue Methodist Church, an outstanding example of religious Art Deco architecture that is now designated as a National Historic Landmark.
 Robinson's collaborator in the design was Bruce Goff, her former student at Tulsa Central, and an architectural prodigy who designed 61 Tulsa buildings between 1920 and 1931.
 The precise extent of Goff's and Robinson's respective contributions to the church remains controversial.

 Goff and Robinson also collaborated on the design of Robinson's own house, built 1927–1929, and now listed as an Art Deco landmark in Tulsa's Tracy Park Historic District.
 The house was finished by another Robinson student, Joseph R. Koberling, Jr. who also became an important Tulsa architect and later worked on another city landmark, Will Rogers High School.

 In 1928, Robinson established and headed the art department at the University of Tulsa.
 She redesigned the interiors of several other notable Tulsa churches.
 She received an honorary doctorate from the University of Tulsa in 1936.
-From 1945 to 1959 she chaired the art department at Trinity University (Texas), in San Antonio, Texas.
+From 1945 to 1959 she chaired the art department at Trinity University, in San Antonio, Texas.
 She died in Tulsa in 1962.